hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/sawtooth-rfcs.md

             </td>
             <td>
-                The TOC approved a requirement that maintainers that have not been active in over three to six months be move to emeritus status.

-These maintainers have not been active in over one year.

-hyperledger/toc#32

-Signed-off-by: Ry Jones <ry@linux.com>
+                This should be merged upon TOC decision to Archive the project.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-10-18 20:22:36 +0000 UTC
+        Created At 2024-01-24 18:04:23 +0000 UTC
     </div>
 </div>